xietao-wanglin/abp-gnn/README.md

-# abp-gnn
+# Simulation of Active Brownian Particles with Graph Neural Networks

-Simulation of Active Brownian Particles with Graph Neural Networks
+Work-in-progress